Buttermilk Mashed Potatoes Without a Masher

 Are you craving a delicious, steamy portion of mashed potatoes but do not happen to have a potato masher?
-Well, have no fear — I have the answer and am here to tell you how you certainly can make mashed potatoes without a masher!
-And it happens to be incredibly easy.
+Well, have no fear!

 While this mash won’t be absolutely lump-free (I actually enjoy some texture in my mashed potatoes, anyway), this method is both incredibly easy and really accessible to anyone.